victorjohnsonk/victorjohnsonblog.github.io/_posts/2022/08/2022-08-27-Unlocking the Potential of Open Data: A Guide to Licensing.md

 ---
 layout: post
-title:  "Unlocking the Potential of Open Data: A Guide to Licensing" permalink : /unlocking-the-potential-of-open-data-a-guide-to-licensing
+title:  "Unlocking the Potential of Open Data: A Guide to Licensing" description : "Explore the importance of licensing in open data sharing.
+This guide covers various open data licenses, such as CC0, CC BY, and ODbL, and explains how they foster innovation, protect intellectual property, and promote collaboration.
+Learn how to choose the right license for your data and understand legal considerations in the open data ecosystem." permalink : /unlocking-the-potential-of-open-data-a-guide-to-licensing
 author: admin
 categories: [ open-data ]